 Safeguarding is everybody’s responsibility and it is important that practitioners in all professions can recognise when it is appropriate to;

-- Provide early help to families through their own service provision or by initiating a family CAF and bring in targeted support from other early help services.
+- Provide early help to families through their own service provision or by initiating a family Early Help Assessment and bring in targeted support from other early help services.

 - Report a safeguarding concern without delay and contribute toward any subsequent child protection procedures.

 - Take the time to gather information that will either be used as evidence that the thresholds for statutory intervention have been met or as a way of fully understanding the complex problems within a family and working with multiple services and professionals to address those problems.